Collapse of illegal Tanzanian gold mine kills 19 people

-DAR ES SALAAM, April 17 The collapse of an illegal gold mine has killed 19 people in northwest Tanzania, a senior police official said on Friday.
+DAR ES SALAAM The collapse of an illegal gold mine has killed 19 people in northwest Tanzania, a senior police official said on Friday.

 The accident occurred on Thursday night at Kahama district, Shinyanga region, near Acacia Mining's licensed Bulyanhulu gold mine which is majority-owned by Canada's Barrick Gold Corp.
 The bodies were recovered on Friday.